radiant-rstats/radiant.data/inst/app/tools/help/transform.md

 #### Clipboard

 Although not recommended, you can manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste the data back into Radiant.
-If you don't have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet or click the download icon on the top right of your screen in the _Data > View_ tab.
+If you don't have the original data in a spreadsheet already use the clipboard feature in <a href="https://radiant-rstats.github.io/docs/data/manage.html" target="_blank">_Data > Manage_</a> so you can paste it into the spreadsheet or click the download icon on the top right of your screen in the <a href="https://radiant-rstats.github.io/docs/data/view.html" target="_blank">_Data > View_</a> tab.
 Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e., CTRL-C on windows and CMD-C on mac).
 Select `Clipboard` from the `Transformation type` drop-down and paste the new data into the `Paste from spreadsheet` box.
 It is key that new variable(s) have the same number of observations as the data in Radiant.
 To add the new variables to the data click `Store`.

 > **Note:** Using the clipboard feature for data transformation is discouraged because it is not reproducible.